Kujang Estate: Maratha Period

 In the early 18th century, the Maratha leader Raghoji I Bhonsle was eying Odisha for its rich coastal plains.
 His general Bhaskar Pandit had passed through Odisha on his way to invade the Nawab of Bengal, and soon the Nagpur Kingdom took control of Odisha from Alivardi Khan in 1751 after the brutal Maratha invasions of Bengal.

 The Garhjats or princely states of Odisha submitted to the Marathas one by one.

 During the reign of King Vishambara Sendha Narendra, the Marathas under the leadership of the general Bhaskar Pandit repeatedly failed to capture Kujang.
 His successor, King Chaturbhuj Sandha (1751-1770), waged continuous wars against the Marathas.
-The fictional Oriya novel Bibasini written by Ramshankar Ray makes reference to the struggle of the king of Kujang to expel the Maratha governer of Orrisa, Shamhuji Ganesh from his country.
+The fictional Oriya novel Bibasini written by Ramshankar Ray makes reference to the struggle of the king of Kujang to expel the Maratha governor of Orrisa, Shamhuji Ganesh from his country.
 But eventually Kujang had to submit and became one of the Garhjat states paying tribute to the Maratha rulers of Nagpur.

 The Kujang kingdom reached its height during the reign of Gangadhar Sendha Narendra Bahadur (1794 - ?).

 After the Second Anglo-Maratha War, the British EIC annexed Odisha to their domains and made the Garhjat kingdoms submit to them.